dasmlab/glooscap/infra/macos-foss/manifests/README.md

 ### Images not found

 If pods fail with `ImagePullBackOff`:
-1. Ensure images are built and available in your local Podman/Docker registry
+1. Ensure images are built and available in your local Docker registry
 2. Check `imagePullPolicy` is set correctly
-3. For Colima, images built with Podman/Docker are automatically available (Colima uses the same image registry)
+3. For k3d, images built with Docker are automatically available
+4. Or import explicitly: `k3d image import <image> -c <cluster-name>`

 ### CRDs not found